Are you using the right keywords? My guess is yes, you are.

 Be on the lookout for new trending words

 Use the dictionary as a good reference for new words.
 They add new words to the English language every year.
 Are you using the most current words?

-Here are the new words added to the Oxford English Dictionary in 2016.
-You will find thought-provoking ones like twerking (made famous by Miley Cyrus in 2015), glamping, longboarding, even Scooby Snack made the list!
+Here are the new words added to the Oxford English Dictionary in 2018.
+Remember, twerking made famous by Miley Cyrus in 2015, we now have thought-provoking bubblehead, evergreening, even hipsterdom making the list!

 I recently completed copywriting for a sales training company.
 Using the keyword of business to business sales, which is what they commonly call it in their industry, a quick google search found there were 2,400 monthly searches.
 What about B2B sales?
 There were an additional 12,100 searches for this keyword.
 Is this a phrase that your competitors aren’t using?

 Let’s go one step further, b to b sales had 320 searches and business 2 business sales had 50 searches!
 Ok, maybe not great numbers for searches but it could improve your ranking and draw more traffic to your website.

 Yes, you read right!
 For whatever reason, they may be in a hurry or use common spelling errors, your customer or target audience may miss-spell when searching.

 The smartphone screen size does not make it easy to type accurately.
 In fact, there are 1.5 more typos in search sites on smartphones than on a laptop or desktop.
 This is even more important to remember, if your target audience is likely to search for your products or services on their mobile.

 Nobody likes to see a spelling error on a website but if one of your key search words is a commonly misspelt word, put it in your web copy.
 Use the misspelt word in an image description where it is less likely to be noticed.